selwynpolit/d9book/book/views.md

   }
 }
 ```
-Also of note here is to output the new variable {{related_items}} I can jam it in a `views-view-field--news-events-search--page-nid.html.twig` (as in `/Users/selwyn/Sites/txglobal/web/themes/custom/txglobal/templates/views/views-view--news-events-search--page-events.html.twig`).
-Here is the partial code:
+Also of note here: To output the new variable `{{related_items}}` put that in the twig file e.g. `views-view-field--news-events-search--page-nid.html.twig` (as in `/Users/selwyn/Sites/txglobal/web/themes/custom/txglobal/templates/views/views-view--news-events-search--page-events.html.twig`).
+The variable is output like this:

 ```twig
 {{ related_items }}